Hi, I’m David.

 - I love pop-punk.
 Like, I really love pop-punk.
 State Champs, Neck Deep, The Story so Far, Knuckle Puck, Bearings, and A Day to Remember are some of my favorite bands.
 Catch me moshing at the next show in New York.

 - I ‘m trilingual.
 English is my language.
 My Spanish is full professional fluency (although I also know lots of unprofessional sayings learned in Barcelona’s streets).
-In Catalan, Barcelona’s main language, em defenso.
-I can hold my own.
+In Catalan, Barcelona’s main language, I’m conversational proficient and it impresses lots of Catalans.
 I’m sure as the years go on, I will add 4th, 5th, and 6th languages.

 - Bookstores are my favorite places in the world.
 Local bookstores have changed my life, and I think they can change yours too.
 Support your local bookstores.